White close button

 • Forms that don’t work with your customers’ systems

-• Not providing add-ons to boost your customers’ efficiency with your product (i.e. no mobile app for repeat purchases or access to user/ onboarding guides to SaaS products).
+• Not providing add-ons to boost your customers’ efficiency with your product (like, a mobile app for your business or access to user/onboarding guides to SaaS products).

 Now that we know what the different kinds of pain points are, we need to work out how to identify them.
 Take a look at these tips that help you recognize them.